RobHoytUX/ShopThat-Demo/WebDemo/README.md

 ## Getting Started

+### Live Demo
+🌐 **[Access Live Demo](https://shopthat-webdemo.netlify.app)** *(URL will be available after deployment)*

+### Local Development
+1. Clone this repository
-1. Open `index.html` in your web browser
+2. Open `index.html` in your web browser
-2. Navigate through the different sections using the sidebar menu
+3. Navigate through the different sections using the sidebar menu
-3. Explore the various features and functionalities
+4. Explore the various features and functionalities

+### Deployment
+This demo is configured for automatic deployment via Netlify from the GitHub repository.

 ## Demo Pages